Budgeting & Forecasting

 With the discount rate, the company can return the projected future cash flows to the present.
 If the final figure is lower than expected, that might give a company pause to consider whether that firm is a good buy.

 The three-statement model is great for setting budgets and internal planning to allocate resources more effectively.
-It’s also good for assessing how well parts of the business are performing financially and whether any tweaks need to be made to improve profitability.
+It’s also good for assessing how well parts of the business are performing financially and whether any tweaks will improve profitability.

 Companies can also use three-model statements to determine whether a planned expansion, like an investment or acquisition, is financially viable.